Oneflow-Inc/oneflow/docs/source/graph.rst

 Both approaches have their advantages and disadvantages, and OneFlow provides support for both approaches, with Eager mode being the default.

-Generally speaking, dynamic graphs are easier to use and static graphs have more performance advantages. :class:`oneflow.nn.Graph` module is provided by OneFlow to allow users to build static graphs and train models with Eager-like programming conventions
+Generally speaking, dynamic graphs are easier to use and static graphs have more performance advantages. :class:`oneflow.nn.Graph` module is provided by OneFlow to allow users to build static graphs and train models with Eager-like programming conventions.

-.. contents:: Graph
+.. contents:: oneflow.nn.Graph
     :depth: 2
     :local:
     :class: this-will-duplicate-information-and-it-is-still-useful-here